sabegg2/deep-learning-challenge/Analysis/Analysis.md

 - `EIN` and `NAME` columns removed from the input data because they are neither targets nor features ('EIN' is a unique reference number given to each organization requesting/receiving funding, and `NAME` is the name of the organization making a request/receiving funding from the foundation)

-- Created cutoff point to bin "rare" categorical variables together in a new value, `Other`, for both `CLASSIFICATION` and `APPLICATION_TYPE`. ('CLASSIFICATION' - Due to the numebr of unique values within this column, the values have been 'binned' into an Other category if the value is < 1883.
+- Cutoff points were created to bin "rare" categorical variables together in a new value, `Other`, for both `CLASSIFICATION` and `APPLICATION_TYPE`. ('CLASSIFICATION' - Due to the numebr of unique values within this column, the values have been 'binned' into an Other category if the value is < 1883.
 'APPLICATION_TYPE' - Due to the number of unique values within this column, the values have been 'binned' into an Other category if the value is < 528.)

-- Converted categorical data to numeric with pd.get_dummies.
+- Categorical data was converged numeric with pd.get_dummies.

-- Split the preprocessed data into features and target arrays.
+- The preprocessed data was split into features and target arrays.

-- Split into training and tesing datasets.

   - Target Variable for the model:

       - `IS_SUCCESSFUL`

   - Feature Variables for the model:

       - `APPLICATION_TYPE`
       - `AFFILIATION`
       - `CLASSIFICATION`
       - `USE_CASE`
       - `ORGANIZATION`
       - `STATUS`
       - `INCOME_AMT`
       - `SPECIAL_CONSIDERATIONS`
       - `ASK_AMT`

+- The preprocessed was split into training and tesing datasets.

 ### 2: Compiling, Training, and Evaluating the Model